philipribera/JS_tutorial/README.md

 # Description
-Easy to use Javascript tutorial.
+Free to use Javascript tutorial with questions and exercises.
-Free to use.

 # Getting Started
 Copy the file or code and save it with extension html.
-Nothing more is needed
+Nothing more is needed.

 # Prerequisites
 Only thing needed is an editor and a browser.

 # Version
-Ver1.2
+Ver1.3

 # Author/Contributor
 Philip Ribera